 Any seasoned prepper is not going to rely on luck when it comes to keeping themselves and their loved ones fed during a survival situation.

-Unfortunately, no matter how well you prepare there is always a risk that you will run out of stored food, and even if you don’t making use of found edibles out in nature is always wise.
+Unfortunately, no matter how well you prepare there is always a risk that you will run out of stored food.

-One of the most common and the most nutritious wild edibles around the world are various species of berry.
-So you may be wondering: what color berries are safe to eat?
+One of the most common and nutritious wild edibles around the world are the various species of berries.
+Now before you go and eat some random berries you should learn which ones are safe, or at least what color of berries are safe to eat.

 There is no color that is universally safe to eat, but there is no color that is universally dangerous, either.
 Both edible and toxic berries can be found in all common colors including black, purple, blue, white, red and yellow.

 Huckleberries can be purple or nearly black and are safe, while Pokeweed berries are nearly identical with a deep purple color, but are highly dangerous.

 Luckily for us, dealing with berries is a far sight simpler than rolling the dice on an unknown or potentially dangerous mushroom.

 You still don’t want to be taking your chances if you don’t have to, but with just a little bit of research and some common sense you’ll be reliably snacking on tasty nutritious berries found growing throughout the seasons.